Jayne Mansfield: Television

 Thaw, and resolve itself into a dew.") and played piano and violin.
 Her performances in television dramas included episodes of Burke's Law, Alfred Hitchcock Presents, The Red Skelton Hour (three episodes), Kraft Mystery Theater, and Follow the Sun.
 Mansfield's performance in Follow the Sun ("The Dumbest Blonde"; Season 1, Episode 21; February 4, 1962; produced by 20th Century Fox Television) was hailed as the advent of "a new and dramatic Jayne Mansfield".
-She appeared on a number of game shows, including Down You Go, The Match Game, and What's My Line?.
+She appeared on a number of game shows, including Down You Go, The Match Game, and What's My Line?

 She performed in a number of variety shows, including The Jack Benny Program (on which she played violin), The Steve Allen Show, and The Jackie Gleason Show (in the mid-1960s, when the show was the second-highest-rated program in the U.S.).
 In November 1957, on a special episode of NBC's The Perry Como Show ("Holiday in Las Vegas"), one of her nightclub acts was featured, something quite scandalous for the audience according to the broadcaster.
-She was a headlining guest for three of The Bob Hope Specials.
+She was a headlining guest for three Bob Hope television specials.
 In 1957, she toured United States Pacific Command areas in Hawaii, Okinawa, Guam, Tokyo, and Korea with Bob Hope for the United Service Organizations for 13 days, appearing as a comedian; in 1961, she toured Newfoundland, Labrador, and Baffin Island for a Christmas special.
 She made many appearances on talk shows, which she appreciated for the publicity.
 One of her more notable appearances on a variety show was on The Ed Sullivan Show (Season 10, Episode 35; May 26, 1957), right after her success with Rock Hunter; she played violin with a six-person backup band.
 After the show she exclaimed, "Now I am really national.
 Momma and Dallas see the Ed Sullivan show!"
 According to Nielsen, the episode was watched in 13,400,000 homes, reaching 34% of the total audience, almost 30 million viewers.

-By 1958, she earned $20,000 per episode for television performances ($ in dollars).
+By 1958, she earned $20,000 per episode for television performances.
 In 1964, Mansfield turned down the role of Ginger Grant on the sitcom Gilligan's Island.
 Although her acting roles were becoming marginalized, Mansfield rejected the part as it epitomized the stereotype she wished to leave behind.
 The part went to Tina Louise.
 A widespread rumor that Mansfield had a breast-flashing wardrobe malfunction at the 1957 Academy Awards was later found to be baseless by Academy researchers.

-In June 1967, ten days before her death in a car accident, she read To the Virgins, to Make Much of Time, a poem by Robert Herrick about early death, on The Joey Bishop Show—her last television appearance."
+In June 1967, ten days before her death in a car accident, she read To the Virgins, to Make Much of Time, a poem by Robert Herrick about early death, on The Joey Bishop Show – her last television appearance."
 (Note: Original text of To the Virgins, to Make Much of Time by Robert Herrick: